Normandy Campaign – Omaha Beach Landing

 Jimmie Monteith: Fighting Past Omaha Beach

 Jimmie Monteith had dropped out of Virginia Tech after two years there.
-After leaving he was drafted in 1941, and earned a commission as an infantry officer in 1942.
-Then, in 1944, 1st Lieutenant Jimmie Monteith and his men from L Company of the 16th Infantry Regiment, 1st Infantry Division, was supposed to land with its right flank next to the left shoulder of F Company.
+After leaving he was drafted in 1941 and earned a commission as an infantry officer in 1942.
+Then, in 1944, 1st Lieutenant Jimmie Monteith and his men from L Company of the 16th Infantry Regiment, 1st Infantry Division, were supposed to land with its right flank next to the left shoulder of F Company.
 However, it landed five hundred yards to the left of its targeted landing zone.
 Company L had taken casualties on the way to the beach and upon landing and had been reduced to 125 men.
 Even with being in the wrong place and under fire, it was one of only eight companies in the initial assault wave that was operational as a unit.
 Under Monteith’s leadership, the company crossed the beach to the bottom of the nearby cliffs.

 Despite the incessant fire, Monteith returned to the beach to locate two surviving American Sherman DD tanks.
 On foot, he then led the two tanks through a German minefield and into a firing position where they could destroy a pillbox and 2 machine gun nests that were holding up the American advance.
 With those strongpoints now neutralized, Monteith was now able to lead a flanking assault on the German strongpoint.
 The fight to outflank the formidable position lasted an hour, and at the end of it Monteith and his men were on top of the hill past WN60.
 By 9AM the position had fallen and the surviving Germans that had manned it surrendered following an assault by other elements of L Company.
 With Monteith and his men in the lead, Allied troops began to move to seize inland objectives.

 Now off the beach and past the German strongpoint, Monteith and his men would confront a new and deadly challenge.
-Seeking drive back the tentative American advance, German soldiers counterattacked a few hours later.
+Seeking to drive back the tentative American advance, German soldiers counterattacked a few hours later.
 Monteith, ignoring his own safety, repeatedly moved amongst his men, directing their actions.
-The German counterattacks eventually managed to cut-off and surround the American unit.
+The German counterattacks eventually managed to cut off and surround the American unit.
 Monteith, using a variety of grenades, knocked out two German machine guns that were seeking to annihilate his company.
 When fire opened up on another flank Monteith immediately moved once more across an open field to help his men fight off the new threat.
 Reportedly, some of his last words were about concern for his men’s well-being before he went to confront the new German attack.
 But this time, the lieutenant’s luck would run out as he was struck and killed by German machine gun bullets coming from their rear

 Jimmie Monteith would become one of the more than 2,400 soldiers killed or wounded at Omaha Beach on D-Day.
 And on March 29, 1945, Monteith would become one of three U.S. soldiers at Omaha Beach awarded the Medal of Honor.